adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 - 더구나, Moreover, the task is inherently **ambiguous**, and a technically **ill-posed problem**: Given an image, an infinite number of possible world scenes may have produced it.

-Of course, most of these are physically implausible for real-world spaces, and thus the depth may still be predicted with considerable accuracy.
+- Of course, most of these are physically implausible for real-world spaces, and thus the depth may still be predicted with considerable accuracy.

-At least one major ambiguity remains, though: the global scale.
+- At least one major ambiguity remains, though: the global scale.

 Although extreme cases(such as a normal room versus a dollhouse) do not exist in the data, moderate variations in room and furniture sizes are present.

-We address this using a scale-invariant error in addition to morecommon scale-dependent errors.
+We address this using a scale-invariant error in addition to more common scale-dependent errors.

 This focuses attention on the spatial relations within a scene ratherthan general scale, and is particularly apt for applications such as 3D modeling, where the model isoften rescaled during postprocessing.